 5. At any state of the grievance procedure, if it was determined that law and/or University policy was violated, a remedy to the problem will be offered.
-If it was determined that there was no violation, the complainant will be notified within 14 days and other options for possible resolution of the complaint will be explained, including the right of the student to contact the United States Department of Education, Office of Civil Rights, 500 W. Madison Street, Suite 1475, Chicago, Illinois 60601.
-The office can also be reached at 312-730-1560 or at ocr.chicago@ed.gov.
+If it was determined that there was no violation, the complainant will be notified within 14 days and other options for possible resolution of the complaint will be explained, including the right of the student to contact the Office of Civil Rights, U.S. Department of Education, 8th Floor, 5 Post Office Square, Boston, MA 02109-3921.
+The office can also be reached at 617-289-0111 or at ocr.boston@ed.gov.